MordecaiandRigby97/Regular-show-ai-creator/README.md

 This project is a playful command line experience that imagines a movie maker and video generator built around the voice actors of *Regular Show*.
-It focuses on Sydney asking Janie to babysit her daughter Emily Rose while she directs a new park commercial.
-The app highlights outfits, accessories, and a pseudo video production pipeline.
+It focuses on Sydney asking Janie to babysit her daughter Emily Rose while she directs a new park commercial, only to have the messy prankster Jayla crash the set.
+The app highlights outfits, accessories, dramatic tension, and a pseudo video production pipeline.

 ## Features

 - Character profiles featuring Regular Show voice actors and unique outfits
-- Story beats that follow Sydney, Janie, and Emily Rose through their babysitting adventure
+- Jayla's chaotic arrival, complete with messy accessories and a resolution arc with Janie
 - A movie maker storyboard complete with voice lines from the cast
 - A mock video generator that exports ASCII "frames" and assembles them into a stitched document